 The Group's activities expose it to a variety of financial risks: market risk (including currency risk), credit risk and liquidity risk.
-The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial performance.
+The Group's overall risk management programme focuses on the unpredictability of financial markets and commodity prices and seeks to minimise potential adverse effects on the Group's financial performance.